SCIA-Premium/Deep-Learning-for-Language/4_Project/4_Theoritical_questions.md

 ## **When building an encoder-decoder model using an RNN, what is the purpose of adding attention?**

-Adding attention allows the model to focus on specific parts of the input when predicting a certain part of the output sequence, enabling easier learning and of higher quality.

 ### - What problem are we trying to solve?

+Attention is supposed to fix to the limitation of the Encoder-Decoder model encoding the input sequence to one fixed length vector from which to decode each output time step.
+In the RNN the limitation is due to the vanishing/exploding gradient problem.
+It remembers the parts which it just saw.
+So, the longer the input sentence, the worse the output.

 ### - How does attention solve the problem?

+Adding attention allows the model to focus on specific parts of the input when predicting a certain part of the output sequence, enabling easier learning and of higher quality.
+Attention itself adds 'weight', relative importance, to words in the context vector being created.
+This allows the RNN to ignore irrelevant information and focus on the most important information when making predictions.

-## (2 point) **In a transformer model what is the multihead attention used for?**
+## **In a transformer model what is the multihead attention used for?**

 ### - What are we trying to achieve with self-attention?

+Self-attention is trying to make sense of the input of the model.
+The main problem is that when processing a long sequence or multiple sequences the model looses information of relevance of each word.
+To memorize the whole sequence the self-attention is used.

-### - Why do we use muliple head instead of one?
+### - Why do we use multiple head instead of one?

+The multihead attention is used to jointly attend to information from different parts of the input.
+By doing that, we create a more diverse representations which increases the performances of the transformer model.

-## (2 point) **In a transformer model, what is the purpose of positional embedding?**
+## **In a transformer model, what is the purpose of positional embedding?**

+In a transformer model, positional embedding is used to represent the relative or absolute position of tokens in the sequence.
+It is impactful because the transformer model is based on self-attention.
+It allows it to properly learn the relationships between the different positions of words in a sequence.

 ### - What would be the problem if we didn't use it?

+This is necessary because the transformer model does not have an inherent understanding of the order of the inputs and the meaning of it.
+Without positional embedding, the model would not be able to correctly learn the relationships between the words and would therefore be less accurate.

 ## (2 point) **What are the are the purpose of benchmarks?**